Homogeneous structures with non-universal automorphism groups: Preliminaries

 \section{Preliminaries}

 We shall use standard notation concerning model theory.
 For undefined notions we refer to~\cite{Hodges}.
 Recall that a class $\Ef$ of finitely generated models is a \emph{\fra\ class} if it is hereditary, has the joint embedding property, countably many isomorphic types, and the amalgamation property.
 The \emph{amalgamation property} says that for every two embeddings $\map f Z X$, $\map g Z Y$ there exist $W$ and embeddings $\map {f'} X W$, $\map {g'} Y W$ such that $f' f = g' g$.
-If additionally $\img {f'}X \cap \img {g'}Y = \img{f' f}{Z}$ then this is called the \emph{disjoint amalgamation}.
-Replacing $f$ and $g$ by inclusions and assuming $Z = X \cap Y$, the disjoint amalgamation property means that one can amalgamate $X$ and $Y$ over $Z$ without identifying points in $X \cup Y$.
-The disjoint amalgamation property is also often called \emph{strong}.
+If one can always have $\img {f'}X \cap \img {g'}Y = \img{f' f}{Z}$ then this is called the \emph{strong amalgamation property}.
+Replacing $f$ and $g$ by inclusions and assuming $Z = X \cap Y$, the strong amalgamation property means that one can amalgamate $X$ and $Y$ over $Z$ without identifying points in $X \cup Y$.

 Recall that every \fra\ class $\Ef$ has its unique \emph{\fra\ limit} $\U \in \sig \Ef$ which is characterized by the \emph{extension property}, namely, given structures $A \subs B$ in $\Ef$, every embedding of $A$ into $\U$ extends to a embedding of $B$.
 One needs to assume also that $\Ef$ is the \emph{age} of $\U$, namely, $\Ef$ equals the class of all finitely generated structures embeddable into $\U$.
 Of course, $\U$ is always homogeneous and conversely, every countable homogeneous structure is the \fra\ limit of its age.
 See~\cite{Hodges} for more details.